Traveling with chronic health issues can present some sticking points, but in most cases, shouldn’t prevent you from taking a trip.

-You might have to adapt to doing things in a different way, but you can still do plenty of the things that everyone else is capable of.
+You might have to adapt to doing things differently, but you can still do plenty of the things that everyone else is capable of.

 If you love to travel or you’ve always wanted to travel, a chronic health condition shouldn’t stop you from doing so.

-You can still travel to the places you want to see, but you may need to take a few steps to make sure you get the most out of your experiences.
+You can still travel to the places you want to see.
+You may need to take a few steps to make sure you get the most out of your experiences, though.

-Here are some of the important things you can do to make your travels enjoyable.
+Here are some of the important things you can do to make your time traveling with chronic health issues more enjoyable.

 1. Prepare Medications and Supplies